daattali/beautiful-jekyll/code-of-conduct.md

 The Board may, upon receipt of information, ban or bar someone from event spaces or events based on a ban, bar, or notice from other legal entities (venues, organizations, conventions, online platforms, law enforcement, etc), given the following: the Board has gone to every effort to ensure those bans are reputable, and not rooted in interpersonal issues, bias, or malice; the ban or bar was enacted due to harassment, violence, or physical, sexual, emotional abuse, or incitement of any of the above.

-Please be reminded that these rules involve, of course, "worst-case" scenarios and are put into place to ensure the safety and comfort of our members.
+Please be reminded that these rules involve, of course, "worst-case" scenarios and are put into place to ensure the safety and comfort of our attendees.
 They are also not all-inclusive: **in all cases, the singular rule that supersedes all others is, "any action or behavior that causes significant interference with convention operations, excessive discomfort to other attendees, or adversely affects Fur Squared's relationship with its guests, its venue or the public is strictly forbidden and may result in removal."**

 Fur Squared is prepared to deal with any or all of the above scenarios in as rapid and efficient a manner as possible should they occur.
-We thank our members for their past cooperation and for their continued assistance in making this a safe and enjoyable experience for everyone.
+We thank our attendees for their past cooperation and for their continued assistance in making this a safe and enjoyable experience for everyone.
 Have fun - just please remember to be courteous of those around you while doing so\!

 ~The Board & Staff of Fur Squared & Two Ferrets